Info

 Import/Export Consent

-To import or export the consent you can use the function exportCMPData() and importCMPData(String cmpData).
+To import or export the consent you can use the functions exportCMPString() and importCMPString().
 Check the example below:

-The consentString you need to pass should be base64 encoded.
+The consentString should be base64 encoded.

 Logging

 When using our iOS SDK, you may find the need to debug or analyze log information for various purposes.
-The logs generated by our SDK are tagged under "CmpConfig", allowing you to easily filter and view only the relevant logs.
+The logs generated by our SDK are tagged under "Cmp:", allowing you to easily filter and view only the relevant logs.
 This guide provides step-by-step instructions on how to access these logs in Xcode.

 Search for the Tag